Skip to main content

 • backupBeforeLoad Switch for destructive modes — opt-in pre-load snapshot to <table>_backup_<runId> with retain-N pruning.

-• Mode-specific config blocks: upsertKey, watermarkColumn, cdcSource.
+• Mode-specific config blocks: upsertKey, watermarkColumn, and for cdc_mirror the op column (cdcOpColumn) + CDC key (upsertKey).

 • Inbound-FK probe when blue_green is picked — fires GET /api/v1/schemas/:id/incoming-fks and surfaces an amber warning listing referencing tables that would block the swap’s final DROP.